 Your throat can swell.
-That can cut off your airway, which is life threatening.
-So, if you know you have HAE, and you feel any change like that, get help right away.
+That can cut off your airways and could be deadly.
+So if you know you have HAE and you feel any change like that, call 911 right away.

-Without treatment, you can have attacks as often as every 1 to 2 weeks, and they can be hard to manage.
+The frequency of attacks can vary.
+You can have attacks as often as every 1 to 2 weeks or 1 to 2 per year, and they can be hard to manage.

-A problem with a gene that controls a blood protein called C1 inhibitor causes HAE.
+A problem with a gene that makes a blood protein called C1 inhibitor often causes HAE.
 In most cases, you don’t have enough of this protein.
-In others cases, you have normal levels, but it doesn't work right.
+In others, you have normal levels but it doesn't work right.

-If one of your parents has HAE, you have a 50% chance of having it, too.
-But sometimes the gene change happens for unknown reasons while a child is in the womb.
+For the most common form of HAE, if one of your parents has HAE, you have a 50% change of having it, too.
+But sometimes the gene change happens for unknown reasons.
 If you have the broken gene, you can pass it on to your children.

 The main symptom is swelling.
-You won’t have the itching that people often get with allergic reactions.
+You won’t have the itching or hives that people often get with allergic reactions.
 A bout may last 2 to 5 days.

 It can happen in different parts of the body:

 Swelling in the throat is the most dangerous symptom.